josephlim94/python_janus_client/README.md

 ## Description

-This client communicates with Janus WebRTC server to use provided services.
+This Python client communicates with Janus WebRTC server to use provided services.
+It's using `aiortc` for WebRTC communication and subsequently `PyAV` for media stack.

-The VideoRoom plugin implemented in [plugin_video_room_ffmpeg.py](./janus_client/plugin_video_room_ffmpeg.py) uses FFmpeg.
-It depends on the ffmpeg-cli, and that is required to be installed separately.
+FFmpeg support for VideoRoom plugin has now been moved to `experiments` folder, together with GStreamer support.

+## Goals

+- Simple interface
+- Minimal dependency/Maximum compatibility
+- Extendable

-### Features
+## Features

 :heavy_check_mark: Connect to Janus server through:
   - Websocket API ([websockets](https://github.com/aaugustin/websockets))